Argent77/A7-SkipChateauIrenicus/README.md

 This option deals with every supported vanilla and mod NPC.
 In addition to the vanilla NPCs it adds code for Adrian Sianodel (by Rhaella), Chloe (by Lucythebeast) as well as Yasraena (by Sillara).
 They can either be found directly near the destroyed building at Waukeen's Promenade or at their designated waiting locations as if you dismissed them from the party.

 Other mod NPCs that can be encountered in Chateau Irenicus may be supported by their respective authors.
 In this case they will be handled by this mod component as well.
 This mod provides an easy mechanism to make it possible.

+### More realistic opening cutscene _(independent component, requires BG2, BGT, BG2:EE or EET)_

+In the original opening cutscene of the game Imoen appears out of nowhere and frees you from your cell, which raises the questions where she was held prisoner and how she managed to escape.
+This component changes the cutscene, so that Imoen is imprisoned like everyone else, and her escape is portrayed more believably.

+**Note:** This cutscene is fully compatible with the "Faster Chapter 1&2 Cut-Scenes & Dreams" component of the Tweaks Anthology mod.

 ## Compatibility